Europe's new migrants: marriage practices and policies

 - 16.30-17.00: Conclusion and publication plans

-The conference is free to delegates, with lunch and refreshments being provided.
+The conference is free, with lunch and refreshments provided for delegates.
 Please register for the conference via the Conference Eventbite webpage.

 We might be able to offer travel/accommodation bursaries for some PhD candidates and early career researchers.